Wet coffee processing is the most common and most popular type of processing throughout the coffee industry. And for good reason. Washed coffee

 - contains good caffeic acid.

-So if you happen to read “washed coffee” in a café or on packaging: try it out!
-Drink a sip.
-And enjoy its taste: the essence of the coffee bean.
+So if you happen to read “washed coffee” in a café or on packaging: give it a try!

 - Definition and Terminology